voxel-public/KallistiOS/doc/DOCGUIDE.md

 ### Where to Write What

-Documentation should be kept in the header files of KallistiOS, while the .dox files should be used to definegroups.
+Documentation should be kept in the header files of KallistiOS, while the .dox files should be used to define groups.
 As modern IDEs are capable of parsing Doxygen style documentation, keeping the majority of the documentation inside header files can prove useful for users as they use KallistiOS' APIs.